aiplanethub/mini-bootcamp-introduction-to-data-visualization-with-matplotlib/pyplot-formatting/1472-Formatting the plots.md

 ### Shortcut for above

-For every x, y pair of arguments, there is an optional third argument which is the format string that indicates the color and line type of the plot.
-The letters and symbols of the format string are from MATLAB, and you concatenate a color string with a line style string.
-The default format string is 'b-', which is a solid blue line.
+For every x, y pair of arguments, there is an optional third argument: the format string that indicates the color and line type of the plot.
+The letters and symbols of the format string are from MATLAB, and you concatenate a color string with a line-style string.
+The default format string is 'b-', a solid blue line.

 These linestyle and color codes can be combined into a single non-keyword argument to the plt.plot() function: